-A. You asked about the meaning of the word "Christos" (Greek: Χριστός, Strong's Concordance #G5547) in relation to Jesus being called the Messiah.
-Both the Greek word CHRISTOS as well as the Hebrew word that comes out "Messiah" mean the same thing: "The anointed One."
+ANSWER: You asked about the meaning of the word "Christos" (Strong's Concordance #G5547) in relation to Jesus being called the Messiah.
+Both the Greek word CHRISTOS as well as the Hebrew word from which we get the word "Messiah" mean the same thing, which is "the anointed One."

 An allusion to the title of CHRISTOS is made when a person is anointed with oil in order to be made king.
 Samuel did this with David when he was first chosen to be king while the prior king, Saul, was very much still alive (see 1Samuel 16:12-13).
 Hence, being the 'Anointed One' meant, among other things, that Christ was to be a king (John 18:37; Luke 1:31-33).
 However, in the Gospel of John (John 18:36), He explained that His kingdom was not of this world, meaning, derived from it.
 So he wouldn't make Himself king by human means, such as when He withdrew from a crowd that wanted to make Him king by their force (John 16:15).
 Instead, Jesus will be made king by divine fiat when He returns during the Second Coming as the King of Kings and the Lord of Lords (Revelation 19:14-16).

 So being the Messiah or the Christ indicates that Jesus will have royal prerogatives, and be able to rule the earth as king when He returns (Daniel 7:13-14; 2:44.)
 All human governments, whether kingdoms, democracies, or dictatorships, will be abolished then, and the world will have a true direct theocracy (not merely humans ruling in God's name, such as in Iran's "Islamic Republic.")
 Jesus was anointed by the Holy Spirit, it should be noted, not literal oil (see Acts 10:38 and Luke 4:18).